 4) Select High Performance.

-Balanced: Balanced automatically adjust your CPU’s speed according to your computer’s need.
+Balanced: Balanced mode automatically adjusts your CPU’s speed according to your computer’s needs.

 High Performance: High Performance mode keeps your PC running at high speeds most of the time.

-Note that your computer will generate more heat under the High Performance mode.
+Note that your computer will generate more heat under High Performance mode.